bespoke-silicon-group/hb_starlite/README.md

 You might need root permissions based on your local Docker setup (so try this with `sudo` if it doesn't work without it).

+When you're inside the container, the default directory is `/workspace`, which is a mount of the `hb_starlite` directory on the host.
+So you'll see everything in this repository, including this README file, when you type `ls`.

+One additional note: please type `python3`, not just `python`, to use Python.
+All our tools are installed for Python 3.x, and `python` on this system is Python 2.x.

 [reg]: https://gitlab.sdh.cloud/2019-06-submissions/washingtonsdhph1/hb_starlite/container_registry